 The green worm, Allolobophora chlorotica, has a wide distribution and is often the most numerous earthworm in all but the most acid habitats.

-It occurs in 2 different colour morphs, a muddy greenish yellowy colour, and a pale grey colour.
+It occurs in 2 different colour morphs, a muddy greenish yellowy colour, and a pale pinky colour.
 It grows to around 8cm long when moving, and can produce copious amounts of yellow fluid from pores along its body when disturbed.

 The grey worm, Aporrectodea caliginosa, is a pale earthworm that is often easy to identify because of the different shades of colour along its body.
 There are usually 3 distinct shades at the front end of the worm.
 Adults typically grow to 6cm in length.